cakephp/docs/fr/orm/saving-data.rst

 4. The ``Model.buildValidator`` event will be triggered.
 5. Request data will be validated.
 6. Request data will be type cast into types that match the column types.
-7. Data and errors will be set into the entity.
+7. Errors will be set into the entity.
+8. Valid data will be set into the entity, while fields that failed validation will be left out.

 If you'd like to disable validation when converting request data, set the ``validate`` option to false::